Nazek-Altayeb/plan-for-a-picnic/README.md

    * Load logo.
    * Display options.
    * Get entries from user.
-   * Load weather info from 'Rapid api'.
+   * Load weather info from 'open weather map API'.
    * Save resulted data in a google sheet.
+   * Exit.

 ## Planned features
    * Display nearest cities with related weather details according to the name of the city the user will enter.
    * Display the most temperate weather in the comming few days according to the name of the city the user will enter.